Enddox/void-relic-sim/README.md

 # void-relic-sim

 Void Relic Sim is a simple web app that simulates opening Warframe Void Relics.
-You can select the relic (currently only Axi Y1), choose the refinement level, and see what rewards you would get, just like in the real game.
+You can select the relic, choose the refinement level, and see what rewards you would get, just like in the real game.

 ## Features
-- Simulate opening the Axi Y1 relic for up to 4 players.
+- Simulate opening any supported relic for up to 4 players.
 - Choose refinement level: Intact, Exceptional, Flawless, or Radiant.
 - See random rewards based on official drop chances and item rarities.
 - Add new relics and customize their rewards directly from the web interface.
-- Modern, responsive UI styled for Warframe fans.
+- Simple, clean UI styled for Warframe fans.
+- Drop colors: Common = bronze, Uncommon = silver, Rare = gold.

 ## How It Works
 1. Select the number of players (1-4).